BOOPATHYS0660/Ex.No-1-Installation-Of-Unity-AI-For-Games-/README.md

 # Ex.No: 1  Installation of Unity for Game Development

 ### DATE:
 ### REGISTER NUMBER :

 ### AIM:
 To install Unity2022.3.57f1 or higher version for Game Development.

-### Procedure:
+### PROCEDURE:
-1. Goto website https://unity.com/releases/editor/archive or https://unity.com/download  and choose the corresponding Unity Hub and download it.
+1. Go to website https://unity.com/releases/editor/archive or https://unity.com/download  and choose the corresponding Unity Hub and download it.
 2. Create a personal login and choose the plan

    ![image](https://github.com/user-attachments/assets/f6a2db46-908f-4a91-b63d-794af5cb35d8)